-I have taught over 3000 students in 14 different schools so far.
+I have taught over 5000 students in 16 different schools so far since 2017.

 I have worked with 9 different artist residency programs.